-Tenant may file a Petition to request approval of a one-time payment or Security Deposit increase pursuant to Section 17.23.320.C, if the Landlord has signed the Petition.
-Subject to the conditions in the Regulations, a Tenant may file a Petition for an increase in the Rent of up to five percent (5%) for an additional Tenant if additional occupants are prohibited in the written rental agreement or an increase in the Rent of up to fifty dollars (\$50) for a second parking space if only one (1) parking space is reserved for the Tenant in a written rental agreement, provided that no increase in the Rent is allowed for a Tenant's dependent child, foster child, spouse, domestic partner, or parent, which terms may be further defined in the Regulations.
+C. Joint (Unopposed) Petitions.
+There is hereby established a Joint Petition process, which process and procedures shall be set forth in the Regulations.
+A Tenant may file a Petition to request approval of a one-time payment or Security Deposit increase pursuant to Section 17.23.320.C, if the Landlord has signed the Petition.
+Subject to the conditions in the Regulations, a Tenant may file a Petition for an T-30318.003/1440161\8 Council Agenda: 11-14-17 Item No.: 4.5a REVISED - The Ordinance has been revised to include the options selected by council and the deletions from the dais. increase in the Rent of up to five percent (5%) for an additional Tenant if additional occupants are prohibited in the written rental agreement or an increase in the Rent of up to fifty dollars (\$50) for a second parking space if only one (1) parking space is reserved for the Tenant in a written rental agreement, provided that no increase in the Rent is allowed for a Tenant's dependent child, foster child, spouse, domestic partner, parent or minor in the Tenant's care, which terms may be further defined in the Regulations.